MulberryBeacon/tic-tac-toe/README.md

 ===========

 A simple implementation of the good old Tic-tac-toe game.
-For more information on the game, please see: http://en.wikipedia.org/wiki/Tic_tac_toe

 ## Instructions

 To run the game, just compile the source code and run it as any run-of-the-mill Java program:

 ```sh
 $ javac TicTacToe.java